mertzjames/circuit_playground_examples/circuit_playgound_lessons/1_Light_up_your_world_with_LEDs/rgb_flashing_lights/rgb_flashing_lights.md

 # RGB Flashing Lights

-In this exercise, you'll learn how to get your CPE board to automatically change colors from Red, Green, and Blue every 0.5 seconds.
-You will also learn about the following programming, Python, and other concepts:
+In this exercise, you'll learn how to get your CPX board to automatically change colors from Red, Green, and Blue every 0.5 seconds.
+You will also learn about the following CPX Hardware, Python, and other concepts:

 * The NeoPixel LED
 * Color scales using RGB